nicholasgrebe/homepage/content/publication/Grebe-oxytocin.md

 ---
-title: "Grebe, N. M., Kristoffersen, A. A., Grøntvedt, T. V., Thompson, M. E., Kennair, L. E. O., & Gangestad, S. W. (2017).
+title: "Grebe, N.M., Kristoffersen, A.A., Grøntvedt, T.V., Thompson, M.E., Kennair, L.E.O., & Gangestad, S.W.
+(2017).
 Oxytocin and vulnerable romantic relationships.
 Hormones and Behavior, 90, 64-74."
 abstract: "Oxytocin (OT) has been implicated in the formation and maintenance of various social relationships, including human romantic relationships.
 Competing models predict, alternatively, positive or negative associations between naturally-occurring OT levels and romantic relationship quality.
 Empirical tests of these models have